Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==

 = 2.0.14 =
+* New fetaure: show label code (Helpostikoodi / aktivointikoodi) if it's present
 * Enhancements: Actions from order view are now handled as Ajax -requests
 * Enhancements: Added more data validation to admin functions
 * Bug fix: compatibility issue with action scheduler is now fixed